crosstheages/public-data/patch-notes.md

   - Fixed a display issue with opening animation for season 1 boosters showing a chest animation instead of a booster opening.
 - Duel
   - Fixed a display issue with the Raid boss art on the end screen of a duel being cropped.

-### Known issues

-- Trying to awaken a card right after converting into Eternal can sometimes result in errors or impossibility to complete the awakening.
-- The newly added "detail" button in the merge correctly sends you to the card you want to see but the return button from the card detail doesn't return to the merge screen.
-- The expand filter button from the shred screen was released but should not have been in this build as it is not ready and Filters are not working properly.
-It will be completed in a future build.
-- Rarity filters in the Watch Dog set are visible but shouldn't because there is only one rarity in this set.
-- Shredding from a prestige set doesn't show only prestige cards.

 ## 0.23.11821 Patch